School Health Services

 Grades 4K and younger - One (1) dose of varicella received on or after the first birthday or positive history of disease

-Grades 5K – 5: Two (2) doses of Varicella vaccine received on or after the first birthday or positive history of disease
+Grades 5K – 10: Two (2) doses of Varicella vaccine received on or after the first birthday and separated by at least 4 weeks or positive history of disease

 Hepatitis B

-Grades 4K and younger - Three (3) doses or Hepatitis B given and the appropriate ages and intervals
+Grades 4K and younger - Three (3) doses of Hepatitis B given and the appropriate ages and intervals

 Pneumococcal